IBatashev/MCEScreening/README.md

 and preferably only have a very basic set of dependencies to avoid the need to insatal many extra packages.
 A bash script is then submited to queueing system to execute each calculation.

+Notes
+---
+- Moments for MAGMOM are now chosen from Slater curves for magnetic elements (3d and 4d) all other elements set to 1.0 (maybe change to 0.5 - need to check after test runs)
+- Potentials from PBE .54 (according to recommendations from vaspwiki).
+ENCUT set as ENMAX*1.3

 Database ChangeLog
 ---
 | # | Date Created | Number of entries | Comment |